Meraki-Solutions/green-state/README.md

 Key points from this example

 - The `to` prop of the `<Subscribe />` component can be a function that returns a promise so you can handle asynchronously loading state
-- Subscribe will wait to call your render function until the state class calls setState (or initializes state n the constructor)
+- Subscribe will wait to call your render function until the state class calls setState (or initializes state in the constructor)

 ### Using a Subscription Key